jwilli48/CanvasReport/README.md

 ## First time running
 ***IMPORTANT:***
-You may need to unblock the .dll files contained in the net40 folder if you wish to run the Media Report generator.
-I believe this can also be done all at once if you unblock the .zip file before extracting it.
+~~You may need to unblock the .dll files contained in the net40 folder if you wish to run the Media Report generator.
+I believe this can also be done all at once if you unblock the .zip file before extracting it.~~ This is no longer needed and the files will be unblocked as part of the script.

 The first time you run this it will ask you to input your Canvas API and the Canvas Default URL, as well as Brightcove credentials and a Google API
 1.You will need to generate your own API from your Account Settings in Canvas